headforwards-spd/headforwards-website/src/pages/info-pages/mobbing.md

       team as people.
 And in the long run, it helps us grow as developers to produce better software, more quickly, with fewer issues.
     type: quote-component
-callToAction: 'Want to know more about how we use mobbing to deliver quality software? '
+callToAction: To learn how mobbing can deliver quality software
 ---